nginxinc/kubernetes-ingress/examples/custom-resources/transport-server-sni/README.md

 mongo-ts   Valid   AddedOrUpdated   2m
 ```

-1. Set up /etc/hosts or DNS
+9. Set up /etc/hosts or DNS
-In this example I am running NIC locally, so I will set
+This example uses a local NGINX Ingress Controller instance, so the /etc/hosts file
-cafe.example.com and mongo.example.com in my /etc/hosts to localhost
+is being used to set cafe.example.com and mongo.example.com to localhost.
-If running NIC as a live service, the server names would be set at the DNS layer
+In a production instance, the server names would be set at the DNS layer.
 `cat /etc/hosts`

 ```bash